karanpatel-08/-Hospital-Operations-Performance-Analytics-Using-Advanced-SQL/README.md

 # 1️⃣ Doctor Workload Ranking

 ## 📌 Business Question

 Which doctors are handling the highest number of patient visits within each department?

-## 🎯 Objective
-Identify overloaded doctors and workload imbalance across departments.

 ---